Ur: Ur III period

-After a short period of chaos following the fall of the Akkadian Empire the third Ur dynasty was established when the king Ur-Nammu came to power, ruling between c.
+Shortly after the decline of the Akkadian Empire, Ur once again fell under the influence of Lagash.
+Lagashite king Ur-Bau appointed his son Enannipadda.
+His successor, Gudea, mentioned in his inscriptions the extensive building activities that took place in Ur during his reign.
+In the 21st century BCE, Utu-hengal, a king of Uruk, drove the Gutians out of southern Babylonia and took control of the region.
+Upon his death, his governor of Ur by the name of Ur-Nammu moved the kingship to the city, ruling between c.
 2047 BC and 2030 BC.
 During his rule, temples, including the Ziggurat of Ur, were built, and agriculture was improved through irrigation.
 His code of laws, the Code of Ur-Nammu (a fragment was identified in Istanbul in 1952) is one of the oldest such documents known, preceding the Code of Hammurabi by 300 years.
 He and his successor Shulgi were both deified during their reigns, and after his death he continued as a hero-figure: one of the surviving works of Sumerian literature describes the death of Ur-Nammu and his journey to the underworld.

 Ur-Nammu was succeeded by Shulgi, the greatest king of the Third Dynasty of Ur, who solidified the hegemony of Ur and reformed the empire into a highly centralized bureaucratic state.
 Shulgi ruled for a long time (at least 42 years) and deified himself halfway through his rule.